A Simple Approach to Automated Spectral Clustering: Automated Spectral Clustering (AutoSC)

-Based on Theorem \eqref{theorem_ssd} and Theorem \ref{theorem_kernel_poly}, the follow proposition indicates that EGGS can cluster the data correctly.

-\begin{proposition} Suppose the affinity matrix $\bm{A}$ given by EGGS has the subspace or manifold detection property and $\textup{reg}(\bm{L})=\frac{\sigma_{k+1}}{\epsilon}>0$.
+\begin{proposition} Suppose the affinity matrix $\bm{A}$ given by AutoSC has the subspace or manifold detection property (defined in Appendix \ref{more_theory}) and $\textup{reg}(\bm{L})=\frac{\sigma_{k+1}}{\epsilon}>0$.
 Then each component of $G$ consists of all columns of $\bm{X}$ in the same subspace or manifold. \end{proposition}